fbpx

 Should You Extract, or Save the Tooth?

 Tooth extraction is almost always a last resort.
-If the natural tooth can be saved with a root canal treatment, crown, or other dental treatment, preserving it is usually the better long-term decision for both oral health and finances.
+If the natural tooth can be saved with a root canal treatment, crown, or other dental treatment, preserving it is usually the preferred long-term approach.

 When extraction is the right call